-- 3.1.1 The Eastern Pathology Alliance (EPA) Department of Medical Microbiology is a large and busy department which is continuing to expand to accommodate the increasing virology needs of the modern NHS.
-It provides a county-wide diagnostic virology service as part of consolidated pathology services, as described below.
-All diagnostic microbiology and virology work for EPA is performed at NNUHFT, each of the three Acute Trusts retains local Consultants Clinical Microbiologists for service delivery and the Clinical Virology services for the 3 acute trusts are provided by the Virology Team based at NNUH. - 3.1.2 The Department provides a comprehensive infection service encompassing diagnostic and clinical virology and microbiology, infection control, health protection and health promotion.
+- 3.1.1 The EPA Department of Microbiology is a large and busy department which is continuing to expand to accommodate the increasing microbiological needs of the modern NHS.
+It provides a county-wide diagnostic microbiology service as part of the Eastern Pathology Alliance, as described below. - 3.1.2 The Department provides a comprehensive infection service encompassing diagnostic and clinical microbiology, infection prevention and control, health protection and health promotion.
 It has full UKAS accreditation in both Microbiology and Virology.
-As of 2013, the Department has incorporated all the Trust and Community microbiology laboratory workload previously processed by James Paget Hospital and Queen Elizabeth Hospital with our own workload to form a single laboratory at NNUHFT.
-This work is performed on behalf of the EPA. - 3.1.3 There are strong and developing links with the University of East Anglia.
-The Department is currently supporting the clinical training of three Microbiology and one Virology STRs. - 3.1.4 The Department is located in newly refurbished laboratories on the Norwich Research Park, 0.5 miles from the main Norfolk & Norwich University Hospital site.
-It is expected that this new proximity to the University, as well as to other major microbiological institutions at the Norwich Research Park, will promote and enhance opportunities for collaboration and research across the specialty. - 3.1.5 The Virology Laboratory is open from 6 am 10 pm Monday-Sunday.
-Outside these hours, the service is provided by an on call BMS and on call medical staff from virology and bacteriology.
-There are separate specialist clinical on-call rotas for virology and bacteriology.
+As of 2013, the Department has incorporated all the Trust and Community microbiology laboratory workload previously processed by James Paget Hospital and Queen Elizabeth Hospital and consolidated all Microbiology workload to form a single laboratory at NNUHFT.
+This work is performed on behalf of the EPA.

+- 3.1.3 The EPA Medical Microbiology Department encourages collaboration with Quadram Institute, although there is no dedicated research PAs currently within the post, applicants with research interests are encouraged to apply as this can be discussed. - 3.1.4 The Department moved into newly refurbished laboratories at Norwich Research Park at Colney in 2010.
+These are very close (0.5 miles) to the main hospital site, the University of East Anglia and the Quadram Institute.

+Proximity to the University, as well as to other major microbiological institutions at Norwich Research Park promotes exciting opportunities for collaboration and research across the specialty.

+3.1.5 The laboratories are open from 8 a.m. - 9 p.m.
+Monday to Friday, from 8 a.m. - 4 p.m. on Saturday and from 9 a.m. to 5 p.m. on Sunday.
+Outside these hours, the Departmental technical service is provided by on call Biomedical Scientists and on call Medical Staff.